revgizmo/zoomstudentengagement_cursor/AI_AGENT_PROMPT_GENERATOR.md

    - Document current status and accomplishments
    - Plan remaining phases with timelines
    - Include technical requirements and success criteria
+   - Save the file to the appropriate location for this project if it is not `docs/development/`

 2. **Create Implementation Guide**: `ISSUE_[NUMBER]_IMPLEMENTATION_GUIDE.md`
    - Provide step-by-step implementation plan